Urgent Challenges Ahead

 1Energy

-There is no other European country with as many energy supply companies as Germany.
+Germany is unique in the number of energy supply companies it has.
 Alongside a series of major companies, there is a substantial number of small and medium-sized energy suppliers, the majority of which are in municipal ownership.
-Overall, they account for more than two thirds of all companies.
-In total, there are around 2,250 companies active on the German energy market – their fields of activity cover everything from the generation or production of electricity, heating, and natural gas to the operation of energy storage facilities, power line and pipeline networks and the supply to end-users on a local and regional level.
+These companies account for more than two thirds of all companies.
+There are around 2,250 companies active in the German energy market.
+These companies cover a wide range of activities, including the generation or production of electricity, heating, and natural gas, as well as the operation of energy storage facilities, power line and pipeline networks, and the supply to end-users on a local and regional level.

-Despite many mergers, particularly at a regional level, the number of companies active in the German energy market today is considerably higher than prior to liberalization in 1998.
-Suppliers that mainly serve private customers are predominantly multi-utility companies who offer their customers a variety of product packages for natural gas, district heating, electricity and often also water.
+Despite numerous mergers, particularly at a regional level, the number of companies active in the German energy market today is considerably higher than prior to liberalization in 1998.
+Suppliers that mainly serve private customers are predominantly multi-utility companies.
+They offer their customers a variety of product packages for natural gas, district heating, electricity and often also water.

-Many new suppliers but also many established energy suppliers now offer their products across multiple regions within Germany or even nationwide.
-This continues to lead to slightly increasing year-on-year rates of switching.
-The range of products offered by the energy providers today often includes green energy tariffs.
+Many new suppliers and established energy suppliers now offer their products across multiple regions within Germany or even nationwide.
+This has led to a slight but steady rise in the number of people switching energy suppliers.
+The range of products offered by energy providers today includes green energy tariffs.

 Sector coupling is the linking of electricity, heating, mobility, and industrial processes and their infrastructures in terms of energy technology and energy business.
-Sector coupling is a significant element within the implementation of the Energiewende [German energy transition]:
+Sector coupling is a vital part of the Energiewende [German energy transition]:

 • Integration of renewables